WPMedia/arc-themes-blocks/blocks/section-title-block/README.md

 # `@wpmedia/section-title-block`

-A block that can display the section title and links from Site SErvice
+A block that can display the section title and links from Site Service.

 ## ANS Schema

-This block relies on the Site Service ANS schema to diplay section title and section links if any
+This block relies on the Site Service ANS schema to diplay section title and section links, if any.

 ### Example output for section